MicrosoftDocs/Viva/Viva/glint/reports/aggregate-trending.md

 There is a lot to consider when comparing survey cycles with aggregate groupings.

 ### Use case 1
-3 items are part of the aggregate in both cycles, but in the second cycle they are *not the same 3 items* so no aggregate trend is formed.
+3 items are part of the aggregate in both cycles, but because they are *not the same 3 items,* no aggregate trend forms.

 :::image type="content" source="../../media/glint/reports/aggregate-1.png." alt-text="Cycle A and Cycle B do not share the same three items.":::

 ### Use case 2
 One item is removed from the aggregate in the second cycle.
 Cycle A contains 3 items, but Cycle B contains only 2 items.
 Aggregate Trend doesn’t exist because the aggregate is not identical; there is no aggregate history.
-Individual items will show trend but they do not reflect upon the aggregate as a whole unit.
+Individual items show trend but they do not reflect upon the aggregate as a whole unit.

 :::image type="content" source="../../media/glint/reports/aggregate-2.png." alt-text="The 2 cycles share no history because the aggregate trend is not identical.":::